muak4/paynest-bidding-system-frontend/README.md

 ## 🚀 Features

 - Real-time bid updates with WebSocket integration.
+- Integrated with NestJs backend with Restful APIs.
 - Fast and optimized build using **Vite**.
 - Responsive design for an enhanced user experience across devices.